sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 grant usage, create table, create view, create stage on schema SIGMA_QS to role ACCOUNTADMIN;
 ```

-This uses the Snowflake default `Compute_WH` and then creates a schema, database and grants require persmission to the `ACCOUNTADMIN` role.
+This uses the Snowflake default `Compute_WH` and then creates a schema, database and grants require permission to the `ACCOUNTADMIN` role.
 Recall that in the Sigma connection, we are using this role already.

 After pasting the code, use the mouse and select it all and click the arrow to run it.
 You should see a success message: